School fundraising ideas – How to run a successful raffle

 One way to run the raffle is to number all the items allocated as raffle prizes and put them on display.
 Place the raffle tickets in a raffle drum (also known as a tombola).
 Charge people to spin and pick tickets from the raffle drum.
 Tickets picked can be exchanged for prizes if the numbers match.

-The tombola can be run continuously throughout the fundraising event, or until prizes run out.
-This, however, also presents a negative aspect of the tombola; if prizes run out, then the ticket sales will stop.
-One way to try and prolong the lifespan of the tombola is to fill the raffle drum with many more tickets, and charge slightly less to buy them.
+The tombola can be run continuously throughout the fundraising event, or until the prizes run out.
+This, however, also presents a negative aspect of the tombola; if the prizes run out, then ticket sales will stop.
+One way to try and prolong the lifespan of the tombola is to fill the raffle drum with many more tickets and charge slightly less to buy them.

 It is also a good idea to give people who do not get a prize a cheap sweet.
 This will keep the children happy!

 An alternative to the tombola is a raffle draw.
-The tickets are sold throughout the event, and then, at a specified time, numbers are drawn from a hat for each prize.
+Tickets are sold throughout the event, and then, at a specified time, numbers are drawn from a hat for each prize.
 For this to work the prizes must be desirable.
-However if a raffle draw is run well with good prizes, the winners can be announced at the end of the event, giving people an incentive to stay at the fundraiser for longer.
-This will give you, the organizers, a longer period of time to sell, feed, and entertain people attending the event, providing the opportunity to raise more money for the school.
+However if a raffle draw is run well with good prizes, the winners can be announced at the end of the event. giving people an incentive to stay at the fundraiser for longer.
+This will give you, the organizers, a longer period of time to sell. feed, and entertain people attending the event, providing the opportunity to raise more money for the school.

-A benefit of the raffle draw is that tickets can be sold everywhere, as there is no need for a raffle drum.
-Ticket books can be given to volunteers preparing and selling the food, volunteers selling items at the ‘junk’ stall, and volunteers can approach people in order to sell the tickets and promote the raffle.
+A benefit of the raffle draw is that tickets can be sold everywhere, no need for a raffle drum.
+Tickets can be given to volunteers preparing and selling the food and volunteers can approach people in order to sell the tickets and promote the raffle.

 In both cases, incentives should be given to buy more tickets.
-For example, you could offer tickets at a dollar each, or a strip of eight tickets for five dollars.
+For example, you could offer tickets for a dollar each or a strip of eight tickets for five dollars.
 This will increase the volume of tickets sold, and help increase the profits made from the raffle.